-Incident commanders should use all of the factual and predictive information at their disposal to anticipate, look ahead and identify a point at which crews can intervene safely with an appropriate firefighting method and suitable firefighting media.
+Incident commanders should use all the factual and predictive information at their disposal to anticipate, look ahead and identify a point at which crews can intervene safely with an appropriate firefighting method and suitable firefighting media.
 For example:

 - Look for, capitalise on or seek to create natural gaps, breaks or separations between buildings to minimise the effect of radiated heat.
-See National Operational Guidance: Fires in the built environment for further information. - In a wildfire situation, using the information to predict the path and/or head of the fire and identify a safe point to intervene and create a firebreak by removing the fuel to starve the fire, by cutting or burning away sources of fuel.
-See National Operational Guidance: Wildfires (to follow) - A fire involving flammable liquid will usually require the use of foam as the primary extinguishing agent.
+Refer to the Fires in the Built Environment guidance for further information. - In a wildfire situation, using the information to predict the path/head of the fire and identify a safe point to intervene and create a firebreak by removing the fuel to starve the fire, by cutting or burning away sources of fuel.
+Refer to The Fire and Rescue Service Wildfire Operational Guidance. - A fire involving flammable liquid will usually require the use of foam as the primary extinguishing agent.
 The crews will aim to lay a blanket of foam over the surface area or the pooling fuel to prevent ignition or to smother the fire by preventing the vapour of the substance mixing with the air and source of heat.

 Preventing or limiting firespread in all instances is vital.
-It is worth considering the use of thermal imaging cameras, which can play a valuable role in helping to identify sources of heat and potentially highlight any areas of unseen firespread through structural voids such as roof space.
+It is worth considering the use of thermal imaging cameras (TIC), which can play a valuable role in helping to identify sources of heat and potentially highlight any areas of unseen firespread through structural voids such as roof space.
 They can be deployed externally during the 360 degree survey or internally by breathing apparatus teams.
 In addition, they may act as a key control measure to help crews remain safe in this context.